You can learn most of the basics of welding in a single day.

 As in most things, the real answer lies somewhere in between.
 You should always buy the best quality you can afford.
 These are complex technical machines.
 The case for features is a little different.

-Stick welding takes a little more work to get good at, but is very versatile, is one of very few processes that work on cast iron and the machines are the cheapest available.
+Stick welding takes a little more work to get good at but is very versatile, is one of the very few processes that work on cast iron, and the machines are the cheapest available.

-In this guide, we’ve concentrated on multi-process welders to allow quick learning at first, with growth and versatility for later.
+Multi-process welders allow quick learning at first, with growth and versatility for later.
 That’s not the “cheapest” approach but focuses on cost-effective ideas.

 What Processes Interest You?

 You should concentrate and practice repeatedly in one process, for the most part, until your skills are well developed in that process, so you can transfer that knowledge to other processes.

 Many machines will do gas MIG and flux core, so there’s a built-in upgrade path.

 TIG welding is similar to MIG and provides a further upgrade path for the skills you learned with flux core.